keshavg45/Course-Management-Platform/README.md

  (_**/model/Course.java**_).
 - It checks for 4 additional things now:
     - Invalid input type.
 (Unchecked)
-    - Any input error in course code.
+    - Any discrepancies in course code input.
 (Checked)
-    - Any input error in course number.
+    - Any discrepancies in course number input.
 (Checked)
-    - Any input error in course credit.
+    - Any discrepancies in course credit input.
 (Checked)
 - The three exceptions are in the exceptions package (_**/model/exceptions/**_).
 - The Course constructor throws all the exceptions when called by the CourseList method addCourse(...) and the method addCourse(...) further throws all the